 B.S.
 Civil and Environmental Engineering, University of Illinois Urbana-Champaign, 2012

 Download resumé Google Scholar Citations

-Tony Straub is a doctoral student advised by Menachem Elimelech in the Department of Chemical and Environmental Engineering.
+Tony Straub is a doctoral candidate advised by Menachem Elimelech in the Department of Chemical and Environmental Engineering.
 His research focuses on developing membrane-based technologies to produce energy from salinity gradients and low-grade heat.
 He is broadly interested in topics such as ion and water transport through polymeric membranes, fabricating improved membranes with tailored surface functionality, and theoretical system modeling.

-Tony received his undergraduate degree in Civil and Environmental Engineering from the University of Illinois at Urbana-Champaign.
-He conducted research in the lab of Helen Nguyen on a variety of topics ranging from solar disinfection to slow sand filtration and worked on international development projects, traveling to Guatemala, Cameroon, and Kenya.
+While completing his undergraduate degree in Civil and Environmental Engineering at the University of Illinois Urbana-Champaign, Tony conducted research on a variety of topics ranging from solar disinfection to slow sand filtration and worked on international development projects, traveling to Guatemala, Cameroon, and Kenya.
 Tony also spent two summers at Ben-Gurion University of the Negev in Israel as a research intern working on the development of low-fouling ultrafiltration membranes.

 pdfs and supporting information for group publications available on the main publications page.

 - Bar-Zeev, E., Perreault, F., Straub, A.P., & Elimelech, M. "Impaired Performance of Pressure-Retarded Osmosis due to Irreversible Biofouling" Environmental Science & Technology, In press.
 DOI: 10.1021/acs.est.5b03523